Music and Performing Arts

-Children in Years 3 & 4 (Woodpeckers) receive free whole class tuition in a specific instrument each year, from our visiting music specialist teacher.
-(In the past this has alternated between clarinet and ukulele.)
-Extracurricular activities such as choir and peripatetic music lessons also provide children with experience of playing and performing music.
+Children in Years 3 & 4 (Woodpeckers) and Years 5 & 6 (Owls) and Year 2 (Starlings) receive free whole class tuition in a specific instrument each year, from our visiting music specialist teacher.
+Woodpeckers learn either ukulele or clarinet, Owls learn keyboard and Starlings percussion.
+Activities such as choir and peripatetic music lessons also provide children with experience of playing and performing music.
 Pupil Premium funding is used to support children who wish to continue learning a musical instrument via private tuition.

 The impact of teaching music will be seen across the school with an increase in the profile of music and the uptake of peripatetic music lessons.
 Currently we have children participating in music lessons in: ukulele, piano, guitar, violin, clarinet, flute, brass and drums.
 Whole-school and parental engagement will be improved through performances, extracurricular activities and opportunities suggested in class planning overviews for wider learning.